aterga/ic-monitoring-benchmark/README.md

 invoked.
 The times and memory usages might be slightly different due to variations in the environment.

+Recall that the data produced by running this validation step does not represent our paper's results.

 #### B. Validating the offline monitoring benchmark (based on **production logs**)

 Run the following commands to validate the offline monitoring experiment (for